The 54th Colorado Science and Engineering Fair was held at Lory Student Center on the Colorado State University campus on April 9- 11, 2009.

 2009 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-The top Senior Division individual project exhibitor of the 54th Colorado Science and Engineering Fair and winner of an all-expense paid trip to compete in the Intel International Science and Engineering Fair was David Wu, Cherry Creek High School in Greenwood Village, grade 12, for the project Char and Methanol Synthesis by the Destructive Distillation of Biomass - Environmental Implications.
-Second place for best individual project, and also a winner of an all-expense paid trip to compete at the Intel ISEF was Kelli Lynch, Blevins Junior High School in Fort Collins, grade 9, for the project Irradiation Extermination.
+The top two individual Senior Division project exhibitors and teh top team Senior Division project exhibitors won an all-expense paid trip to compete in the Intel International Science and Engineering Fair in Reno, NV May 10 - 15, 2009 First Place went to David Wu, Cherry Creek High School in Greenwood Village, grade 12, for the project Char and Methanol Synthesis by the Destructive Distillation of Biomass - Environmental Implications.
+Second place went to Kelli Lynch, Blevins Junior High School in Fort Collins, grade 9, for the project Irradiation Extermination.
+The first place Senior Division team project was Lorne Muir II & Nathan Weeks, The Classical Academy in Colorado Springs, grade 9, for the project The Effectiveness of Carbon Water Filters on E. coli and Pharmaceuticals.
 Awarded third place for best individual project and winner of an all-expense paid trip to observe at the Intel ISEF was Sarah Guthrie, Boulder High School in Boulder, grade 12, for the project Effect of Cytotoxic Chemicals on Apoptosis in Caenorhabditis elegans.
-The first place Senior Division team project and winner of an all-expense paid trip to compete in the Intel ISEF was Lorne Muir II & Nathan Weeks, The Classical Academy in Colorado Springs, grade 9, for the project The Effectiveness of Carbon Water Filters on E. coli and Pharmaceuticals.

 The winner of the Ralph F. Desch Memorial Technical Writing Award was Sarah Guthrie from Boulder High School in Boulder, grade 12, for the project Effect of Cytotoxic Chemicals on Apoptosis in Caenorhabditis elegans.

-The winner of the Senior Division Student Choice Award was Krista Garchar & Stephanie Williams, Dolores High School in Dolores, grade 10, for the project Can Carnations Smell Like Dead People?
+The winners of the Senior Division Student Choice Award were Krista Garchar & Stephanie Williams, Dolores High School in Dolores, grade 10, for the project Can Carnations Smell Like Dead People?
 Ask a Trained K9.
 The Junior Division Student Choice winner was Kaley Kukus, Woodlin School in Woodrow, grade 8, for the project Art and Nature: It All Adds Up.

 The winner of the Poster Art Contest was Kenna Brown, East Middle School in Grand Junction.